krahets/hello-algo/docs-en/chapter_data_structure/index.md

 !!! abstract

-    Data structures are like a solid and varied framework.
+    Data structures resemble a stable and diverse framework.

-    It provides a blueprint for the orderly organization of data upon which algorithms can come alive.
+    They serve as a blueprint for organizing data orderly, enabling algorithms to come to life upon this foundation.